-We have visited all the below mentioned lodges, guesthouses and camps and can therefore recommend them at first hand.
-In order not to only “tick off” all the points of interest but to actually learn more about the visited places, the country and its people, we do not book our clients into big and anonymous lodges, hotels and resorts.
-Instead, we offer you owner-managed guesthouses and private lodges where you more likely have the chance of getting to know more about your destination while interacting with the staff and owners.
+We have visited all lodges, guesthouses and camps and can therefore recommend them first hand Instead of t huge impersonal tourism hotels we offer you owner-managed guesthouses and private lodges where you have a better opportunity of getting to know more about your destination, while interacting with the staff and owners.

 Day 1 Arrival in Johannesburg / Pretoria, South Africa

 Distance approx. 70 km, driving time approx. 1h

 After your arrival in Johannesburg, you pick up your rental car and drive to Brooks Cottage in Pretoria.
 The rest of the day is at leisure and you can either relax at the guesthouse’s pool, stock up on supplies or explore Johannesburg or Pretoria.

 Day 2-3 Johannesburg, South Africa - Clarens, South Africa